anderson92zolis/anderson92zolis/README.md

 - [Project 1:  Keeper App](https://github.com/anderson92zolis/react_p1_keeper_App): The Keeper App is a simple and intuitive note-taking application built using React.
 - [Project 2:  Contacts App](https://github.com/anderson92zolis/contacts-react-app): The Contact App is application using Props passed into React components..
 - [Project 3:  Emojis App](https://github.com/anderson92zolis/emojis-app): The emoji App is created to learn about mapping components in React to create an emoji dictionary that looks beautiful
+- [Project 4:  Register Login App](https://github.com/anderson92zolis/Login_Register_App_React): The goal is to dynamically display different components depending on whether the user is registered or not.

 <br />